 Becoming a Property Guardian: What you should ask before you sign a licence agreement

-Here are some of the key questions to ask before you sign up to become a property guardian, including extra charges, deposits and moving on
+Here are some of the key questions to ask before you sign up to become a property guardian, including extra charges, refundable security payments and moving on

 Q: What fees do I have to pay?